PS5 vs Xbox 2 release dates teased as next-gen console war tipped for E3

-Enter 2019 and the next-gen console wars seem well and truly on, with the inevitable PS5 vs Xbox 2 grudge match hogging the spotlight.
+Enter 2019 and the next-gen console wars seemed well and truly on, with the inevitable PS5 vs Xbox Two grudge match hogging the spotlight.
 According to the latest information, though, we might have to wait a bit longer to see the competing systems unveiled in earnest.
+A whole 12 months, in fact…

 That’s according to a new report from IDC analyst Lewis Ward, who has proffered that an E3 2020 reveal is likely on the cards for both the PlayStation 5 and the Xbox Two.